felix2000jp/to-do-apps/README.md

 # To Do Apps
-Basicaly i build the same web app 3 times with different tools.
-This is just to compare how easy (and fun) it is
+Basicaly I built the same web app 3 times with different tools.
+This is just to compare how easy (and fun) it is to build a simple ToDo application with django, flask and express.

+## The App